veuse/veuse-portfolio/README.md

 ##Customizing the portfolio and projects

+Do not change any plugin files directly as they may be overwritten in a future plugin update.
+Instead, copy the plugin file you want to customize to your theme folder, and change it from there.

 ###The loop
-**Location:** *plugins/veuse-portfolio/views/front/loop-portfolio.php*

-Do not change any plugin files directly as they may be overwritten in an update.
-Instead, copy the plugin file /views/front/loop-portfolio.php to your theme folder, and customize from there.
+**File:** */veuse-portfolio/views/front/loop-portfolio.php*

+The loop is the file that displays the portfolio grid list.
+The file is commented with some instructions.

-**The single portfolio-post*/
+##The single portfolio-post
-Info coming...
+**File:** */veuse-portfolio/views/front/single-portfolio.php*

+This is the file that displays the single portfolio-post.
+The file is commented with some instructions.

 **For donations, please follow this link**